World cinema: Pioneering film-making on camera phones

-After the launching of high pixel camera phones, these are being widely used for filmmaking.
+After the launch of high pixel camera phones, they are being widely used for filmmaking.
 The early films, made with camera phones are: New Love Meetings, a documentary film shot on Nokia N90, directed by Barbara Seghezzi and Marcello Mencarini in 2005 from Italy; Why Didn't Anybody Tell Me It Would Become This Bad in Afghanistan, the first narrative feature shot with a camera phone; a Samsung, directed by Cyrus Frisch in 2007 from Netherlands; SMS Sugar Man, a narrative film shot on Sony Ericsson W900i, directed by Aryan Kaganof in 2008 from South Africa; Veenavaadanam a documentary film shot on Nokia N70, directed by Sathish Kalathil in 2008 from India; Jalachhayam a narrative film shot on Nokia N95, directed by Sathish Kalathil in 2010 from India.
-These are among the first noted experimental works with the first generation camera phones, which paved the way for other filmmakers across the globe.
+These are among the first noted experimental works with the first-generation camera phones, which paved the way for other filmmakers across the globe.

 Hooked Up, To Jennifer, Tangerine, 9 Rides, Unsane, High Flying Bird, Ghost, Pondicherry I WeirDo, Banger are some examples shot on iPhones.